 Dr. Rebecca Robbins, PhD

 Brigham and Women’s Hospital and Harvard Medical School, collaborator on the Sleep Cycles study

 In addition, when an individual is deprived of sleep for an extended period, the risk increases of having physical health problems such as cardiovascular disease, weight loss or gain, Type 2 diabetes, and elevated cholesterol.
 Additionally, sleep disturbances are linked to high-risk behaviors, such as drug or alcohol use, having unprotected sex, and self-harm.

-Therefore, sleep is vital for all young adults—and for those with mental health conditions, sleep is even more crucial.
+Therefore, sleep is vital for college students and for all young people—and for those with mental health conditions, sleep is even more crucial.
 Recent research has determined that good sleep can help prevent episodes of depression and anxiety and help maintain good mental health.
 When combined with medical care and psychotherapy, healthy sleep practices can decrease the frequency and severity of symptoms.